MTaylor-tech/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach and .map both iterate over each object in an array and run a function on the items within, but .map collects the values returned by the function as an array, while .forEach does not.
+So, use .forEach if all you want to do is loop over the items in an array, but use .map if you are trying to get an array of the same size but different data based on the items in the original array.

 2. What is the difference between a function and a method?

+A method is a function that exists on an object which can be called through dot notation to perform some action based on the data held by that particular object.
+So, a `Person` object might have a `fullName` method that concatenates the object's first and last names to return a value representing the person's full name when it is called as `person.fullName()`.
+Non-method functions are not attached to a specific object, so, in order for them to act on objects, those objects need to be passed into the parameters of the function `getFullName(person)`.
+Methods can also read any property on their object using keyword `this`, e.g. `this.firstName`.

 3. What is closure?